 Through fundraising, such as the Susan Morrison Charity Golf Tournament, and charitable donations from community partners, OC, Inc. looks forward to awarding eligible graduating high school seniors for years to come.

-If you are interested in applying for these scholarship opportunities, please contact a member of the Resident Services Department located in the OCHEC building at 1001 Montana Street Dothan, AL 36303 via email or by phone.
+If you are interested in applying for these scholarship opportunities, please contact the Resident Services Manager located in the OCHEC building at 1001 Montana Street Dothan, AL 36303 via email or by phone.

 Samiyah Craddock | 334-589-0727